Against the Odds

 “A series like this isn’t for everyone,” he says.
 “But I think there will be a lot of interest.
 These are uplifting stories.”

 Hope on a Pile of Bones introduces listeners to a range of people who are building the new Rwanda.
 In this segment, we meet Anglican Bishop John Rucyahana, founder of the Sonrise boarding school, which took in orphans of the Rwandan genocide.
 We also visit a village built by Rucyahana’s ministry, where victims and perpetrators of the 1994 genocide live in harmony.

 “Ivy League Refugee” aired in 2008 on over two hundred public radio stations nationwide.
 Ellis Cose is the creator, executive production, writer and host.

-Ellis Cose was the focus of an hour-long C-SPAN broadcast featuring audio and video clips from his “Against The Odds” documentary series that aired on August 16th and 17th, 2009.
+Ellis Cose was the focus of an hour-long C-SPAN broadcast featuring audio and video clips from his “Against The Odds”.
 View the full program here.

 AGAINST THE ODDS is supported by The Ford Foundation, the Daniel and Joanna S. Rose Fund, The Atlantic Philanthropies, and The Goldman Sachs Foundation.

 Ahmadabad is the largest city in the Indian state of Gujarat and the scene of a vibrant and frenzied street life.

 Faizal Park is colony in Ahmadabad in India.
 It sprang up after the anti Muslim riots of 2002 and became home to hundreds of dislocated families who lost husbands and fathers and had to start life anew.

 In their own village Dalit children – often called Untouchables – are generally scorned.
 But in an environmentally friendly school set up by the Navsarjan Trust near the city of Ahmadabad in India they are treated with dignity and respect.